pitr-ch/kvizer/README.md

 ## Usage

-- configure in `config.yml`
+- configuration is placed in `config.yml`, you can use config.template.yml as a template
+- add kvizer/bin to PATH
-- Add bin to PATH and run `kvizer --help`
+- run `kvizer execute -s base`

 ## Features